davidjmerritt/Him/README.md

 ###### NPCs
+- Abilty to spam a talk button to speed up message time or cancel message
 - RANDOM NPCs are AROUND SELLING THINGS
 - More NPCs with More hints
 - Village 4 joined squares